Selected Academic Publications

 Journal of Strategic Contracting and Negotiation (2023)The Credibility of Financial Committees and Information Usage: Trustworthy to Whom? (with A. Aquino, and D. Lima)

-Public Money and Management (2022).The (unexerted) competencies of municipal legislative financial committees in Brazil (with A. Aquino)
+Iberoamerican Journal of Strategic Management (2025)The (unexerted) competencies of municipal legislative financial committees in Brazil (with A. Aquino)

 Brazilian Journal of Public Administration (2020)